The 5 Largest Military Bases in the World

 It was first established in 1918 and named after Braxton Bragg, a commander in the Confederate States Army during the civil war.
 Created to serve as a training center for artillery, it had the necessary terrain, water access, climate and access to rail facilities to train soldiers year-round.
 Fort Bragg’s original intended purpose was to support six artillery brigades, but that plan fell through after the end of World War I, due to demobilization.
 The camp was almost closed in August of 1921 because of cutbacks after the war, but after revoking the closure order, its population surpassed 5,400 by 1940.
 During the rest of the years of World War II, Fort Bragg reached a population peak of almost 160,000.
 The base underwent updates in the mid- and late 1990s, and the operations tempo units experienced a significant increase from the campaigns in Afghanistan and Iraq.
 Fort Bragg is home to the 82nd Airborne, the Special Operation Force and the U.S. Army Parachute Team.

-The largest military installations in the world are more like functional cities than bases.
+The largest military installations in the world are more like self-sufficient, completely functional cities than bases.
 Whether active military or stay-at-home mom, millions of people across the country call them home.
 The United States are home to all of the five largest, and in addition to the information above they are outlined again by population in the list below:

 |4.||Joint Base Lewis-McChord||210,000|